Table of Contents

 That means we can say that both employer and employee branding are mutually connected.
 How?

-A great employer branding strategy can attract great candidates, leading to great employees, leading to better and natural employee engagement.
+A great employer branding strategy can attract great candidates, leading to great employees and better and natural employee engagement.

-Other channels, like employee referrals, print media, company reviewing websites, online communities, career sites, etc. You can use employees as brand ambassadors to execute your employee brand engagement ideas.
+Other channels include employee referrals, print media, company reviewing websites, online communities, career sites, etc. You can use employees as brand ambassadors to execute your employee brand engagement ideas.

 Building a positive employer brand can help your business in many ways.
 Let’s see some of the benefits of employee branding in detail:

-The voice of an employee is considered to be 3 times more credible than the CEO’s.
-So, the word of mouth marketing by your workforce's positive online presence can help in getting better online visibility to your company brand in the digital world.
+An employee's voice is considered to be three times more credible than the CEO's.
+So, word-of-mouth marketing by your workforce's positive online presence can help get better online visibility for your company brand in the digital world.
 This can help in increasing the organic traffic in your online channels.
 This can help in getting your brand assets out there as well as increasing the organic traffic in your online channels.
 You can use free tools to check your organic traffic.

 It’s not always about getting potential candidates.
-A better employee branding means, excellent working environment, career advancement, personal development, etc., to your current workforce, thus improving their productivity.
+A better employee branding means an excellent working environment, career advancement, personal development, etc., to your current workforce, thus improving their productivity.

 Employee branding helps organizations recruit the best talents from a large talent pool of interested, potential candidates.
-According to the LinkedIn Global Recruiting Trends Report, around 80% of talent acquisition managers say that employer branding has a significant impact on hiring great talent.
+According to the LinkedIn Global Recruiting Trends Report, around 80% of talent acquisition managers say that employer branding significantly impacts hiring great talent.